 We all need heat and light to live.
-Unfortunately the cost of making our homes comfortable has increased dramatically, and energy has become a bigger proportion of a typical household’s living costs.
+Unfortunately, the cost of making our homes comfortable has increased dramatically, and energy has become a bigger proportion of a typical household’s living costs.

 Contents of this page

-<aside> 🛠️ For the most up-to-date practical advice, read our guide to Saving money on energy.
+A large proportion of your energy bill comes from heating your home and hot water.
+For the most up-to-date practical advice, read our guide to Saving money on energy.